Are graduate students eligible for financial aid?

 Yes.
 Santa Clara University offers a monthly payment plan through CashNet/HigherOne.
 An alternative to a large payment each quarter, this plan allows you to make three monthly installments.
 There is no interest charge for this service, and the enrollment fee is $40.

 Do I have to apply for financial aid each year?

 Yes.
-You have to re-apply for financial aid every year; we suggest that you review our application process.
+You have to re-apply for financial aid every year.

 My question is not addressed here.
 How can I get an answer?